 This plan offers 19 meals per week for use seven days a week.
-One meal may be used during each meal period at the Marketplace, Connerton's Café.
-Cost Is \$2,195 per semester.
+One meal may be used during each meal period at the Marketplace, Connerton's Café, or the Susquehanna Room.
+Cost Is \$2,305 per semester.

 15-Meal Plan Plus